prostoblodi/universal_forge_installer/README.md

 `java -jar UFIL1.2.jar`(for linux)

-# How do I change the appearance of the application?
-At the moment, almost all appearance settings are in the [styles.css file](https://github.com/prostoblodi/universal_forge_installer/blob/main/src/main/resources/styles.css), and you have to change them manually.
-In the future, this will be built into the application itself.

 # How does it work?
 This application gets version information from the [official Minecraft Forge website](https://files.minecraftforge.net/net/minecraftforge/forge/), then downloads it from the [maven repository Forge](https://maven.minecraftforge.net/net/minecraftforge/forge/)